Return to FAQ List

 - Vanity TLD's since there's lots of fraud in this namespace

-Also note: Statistics on fraud here
+Also statistics on fraud here and here.

 - IDN's that are not relevant to your business